IBM/LNN/README.md

   knowledge.

 ## Quickstart
+You can install the LNN locally on your machine or inside a container.
+### Install on Local Machine
 To install the LNN:

 1. Make sure that the python version you use in line with our [setup](https://github.com/IBM/LNN/blob/master/setup.py) file, using a fresh environment is always a good idea: